oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=[{
-    img: 'work/timedesigner/undo-redo.png',
+    img: 'work/timedesigner/undo-redo.jpg',
     alt: '@@@'
   }],
-  caption='@@@ This could be replaced with a better screenshot?'
+  caption='Each action taken on the site is added to a stack, storing both “forward” and “backward” effects.'
 ) }}

-## On-Going
+## On-Going Development

 {{ embed.figure(
   data=[{